giantryansaul/transcriptly/notes.md

 [ ] Add unit test framework to the project.
 [ ] Add unit tests for the duplicate line removal function.
 [ ] Add unit tests for the summarization script.

+## 06-25-2023

+* Setup some of the project structure for unit tests and general organization.